Edited by John Leach

 Some providers that don’t include routine and preventative care in their comprehensive coverage may offer wellness plan add-ons, which can be purchased in addition to an insurance plan.
 Nationwide, Pets Best, and Embrace all offer a wellness add-on for an additional monthly cost.
 These plans usually cover routine veterinary fees, annual vaccinations, and routine dental cleanings.

-Dental care may be a dealbreaker for older dogs
+Dental care may be a dealbreaker for senior dogs

 Many pet insurance companies won’t cover dental disease.
 Providers like Healthy Paws, American Kennel Club, and Figo are only willing to cover tooth extraction following an accident.
 So even though conditions like periodontal disease or gingivitis are considered illnesses, they won’t be covered.
 Most providers that do offer dental disease coverage will explicitly name it in its policy.